-The Company has noncancelable and cancelable operating leases for its offices that require the Company to pay all executing costs such as maintenance and insurance.
+The Company has noncancelable and cancelable operating leases for its offices and datacenters that require the Company to pay all executing costs such as maintenance and insurance.
 Certain leases contain renewal options and escalation clauses.

-Future minimum lease payments under the noncancelable and cancelable operating leases (with initial or remaining lease terms in excess of one year), along with the minimum annual sublease rentals to be received in the future are approximately as follows as of June 30, 2018:
+Future minimum lease payments under the noncancelable and cancelable operating leases (with initial or remaining lease terms in excess of one year) are approximately as follows (in thousands):